-375 Figure 9: Conceptual model of uranium incorporation in the fluorite lattice. a) Uranium is leached by F-rich solutions flowing through the granitic basement and reaching Fl{geo} in the basement/cover interface, b) formation of purple layers on the fluorite surface by F-bearing fluids, c) Crystallization of Fl{og}1, d) a local redox front is generated by BSR, e) sulfur species react with iron oxyhydroxides or dissolved Fe to form pyrite, f) uranium is incorporated in Fl{og}2.
+Figure 10: Conceptual model of uranium incorporation in the fluorite lattice. a) Uranium is leached by F-rich oxidizing solutions flowing through the granitic basement and reaching Flgeo in the basement/cover interface, b) formation of purple layers on the fluorite surface by F-bearing fluids, c) Crystallization of Flog1, d) A local redox front is generated by BSR, e) sulfur species react with iron oxyhydroxides or dissolved Fe to form pyrite, f) reduced uranium is incorporated in Flog2.

-- 380 The development of purple colorations in fluorite has long been recognized to be related to the vicinity of uranium-bearing minerals (Chatagnon et al., 1982; Pi et al., 2007).
+The development of purple colorations in fluorite has long been recognized to be related to the vicinity of uranium-bearing minerals (Chatagnon et al., 1982; Pi et al., 2007).
 Bill and Calas (1978) proposed that the incorporation of Eu2+, together with metallic calcium colloids formed by long-time irradiation, can cause purple colorations.
-Chatagnon et al., (1982) and later Kempe et al. (2002) show that such colorations have rather been caused by the reduction and stabilization of Tm and Ho in the divalent state under irradiation by the radioactive decay series of U. SR-XRF mapping focused on small well-defined purple - 385 growth bands (Fig. 10) shows enrichment in U and Th.
-Because the width of such bands is sometimes less than 10 μm, we have discarded the hypothesis of a coloration acquired through internal alpha irradiation (Dill and Weber, 2010; Pi et al., 2007; Vochten et al., 1977).
-Moreover, it must be noted that such coloration is not developed in the U-bearing Fl{og}2 layer (Fig. 5 and 6).
-We rather suggest that coloration was acquired through external gamma irradiation.
-In the following section, we will further discuss the spatial distribution and retention of U and Pb and the reliability of the U-Pb geochronometer in fluorite.
+Chatagnon et al., (1982) and later Kempe et al. (2002) show that such colorations have rather been caused by the reduction and stabilization of Tm and Ho in the divalent state under irradiation by the radioactive decay series of U. SR-XRF mapping focused on small welldefined purple growth bands (Figure 11) shows enrichment in U and Th.
+As the thickness of these bands is sometimes less than 10 μ m, we suggest that the coloration was acquired through gamma irradiation, instead of α -irradiation, which would have caused larger bands (Dill and Weber, 2010; Pi et al., 2000).
+Vochten et al., 1977).
+It must be noted however that such coloration is not developed in the U-bearing Flog2 layer (Figure 6, 8).
+Thus, the origin of the purple coloration in the fluorite crystals of Pierre-Perthuis is still not fully understood and would require further investigation.

-Figure 10: Transmitted plane polarized light photography from PP18S7 and corresponding Synchrotron X-ray fluorescence elemental maps.
+Figure 11: Transmitted plane polarized light photography from PP18S7 and corresponding Synchrotron X-ray fluorescence elemental maps.
 Area of XRF scan is outlined by a red box on the photography.
 Map dimensions are 80 x 80 μm.